 Power Source

 TIG welding requires a constant, drooping power source for stable heat input.
 Alternating current (AC) and direct current (DC) power sources are available for different material types and weld outputs.
-AC welding maintains heat without overheating base materials like aluminium and magnesium.
+AC welding maintains heat without overheating base materials like aluminum and magnesium.

 Non-Consumable Tungsten Electrode